namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 }
 ```

-Rebuild, run, tap, rejoice:
+Rebuild, run, tap:

 ![print size](/images/google-ocr/print-size.png)

-Notice that the size (in pixels) is quite large.
-We'll have to crop the images we capture later on
-to fit onto the screen and also to not exceed the Google Vision API's image size limit.
+If all goes well, you should see the image dimensions in pixel units printed in the terminal.

 ### Displaying a Captured Image

-At this point, we have a way of getting a live preview of our camera as well as the ability to
+At this point, we have a way of getting a live preview of our camera as well as
-capture a photo.
+the ability to capture a photo.
 Sweet!
-The next step is to display this image in a new view controller.
-This view
+The next step is to display this image in
-controller will also have a button to close the image view and return to the live preview to capture
+a new view controller.
+This view controller will have a button to return to the
-a new photo; an activity indicator that will spin while we await results from the Vision API and
+live preview as well as an activity indicator that spins while we await results
-finally will also serve as the target view for the bounding boxes we'll draw based on the API
-results once they arrive.
+from the Vision API.
+We will also draw the bounding box for each recognized
+segment of text.

 Let's begin by creating a new view controller in the interface builder:

 ![creating the image view controller](/images/google-ocr/image-view-controller.png)

 ![creating the image view controller 2](/images/google-ocr/image-view-controller-2.png)

-and connect it to our main view controller via a "present modally" segue:
+and connect it to our main view controller via a `Present Modally` segue:

 ![create segue](/images/google-ocr/create-segue.png)

 I gave the segue the identifier `ShowImageSegue` so we can refer to it with that name in our
 implementation.
 I also disabled the `Animated` checkbox since this will make the impression that the
-photo preview is being "frozen", while the animation would fly in the new view from the edge of the
+photo preview is being "frozen", while the animation would fly the new view in from the edge of the
 screen.
 Next, create an `ImageViewController` subclass of `UIViewController` in a new Cocoa
-Touch/Swift file:
+Touch file:

 ![image view controller file](/images/google-ocr/image-view-controller-file.png)